-During her summer internship at Wolfram Research, Eliana Duarte tested algorithms to compute greatest common divisors (GCDs) of multivariate polynomials over finite fields and over algebraic extensions.
+During the summer internship, Eliana tested algorithms to compute greatest common divisors (GCDs) of multivariate polynomials over finite fields and over algebraic extensions.
 The main algorithm she tested uses a Gröbner basis to compute GCDs using syzygies, and together with her supervisor, she wrote the paper "Polynomial GCDs by syzygies" which has been accepted for publication at the conference SYNASC 2016.
 A second project involved writing a function to factorize multivariate polynomials over finite fields.
 The main ingredient of this algorithm is to reduce to the univariate case and do Hensel lifting to recover multivariate factors.